ksu-is/Animal-Akinator/projectroadmap.md

 x - Update code (Expanded and added more animals when said yes or no, also added more questions)

-x - Added more than 6 lines of code in Sprint 2
+x - Added more than 6 lines of code after Sprint 1

 x - Analyze code in VS code

+x - Created License in Sprint 2